top of page

 Does your work focus on one aspect of identity, like race, disability status, or gender?

 Generally, no, it does not.
 My work originates in the broad definition of diversity as meaning "difference," as explored further below.
 Much of my work focuses on interrupting hurtful behaviors directed at any central aspect of someone's identity and helping workplaces create work environments where everyone can have a sense of belonging and connection.
-That said, I am sometimes approached by clients seeking the creation of a class that is specific to a particular aspect of identity, which resulted in my creation of a gender diversity class.
+That said, I am sometimes approached by clients seeking the creation of a class that is specific to a particular aspect of identity.
 If you're looking for a facilitator who focuses in a particular area that is outside the scope of my work, I'll be glad to refer you to any practitioners with whose work I'm familiar.

 Can my company videotape one of your sessions and then share it with the rest of our staff?